ankane/torch.rb/README.md

 gem 'torch-rb'
 ```

+It can take a few minutes to compile the extension.

 ## Getting Started

 This library follows the [PyTorch API](https://pytorch.org/docs/stable/torch.html).
 There are a few changes to make it more Ruby-like: